cs4241-19a/a4-creativecoding/README.md

 Link: https://a4-jchengz.glitch.me/

 The application I built is an audio visualizer.
 I was inspired to create the visualizer with two concentric rings of rotating cubes, where the rings are rotating in opposite directions for effect.
 There are three songs included: techno, musician, and pop.
-There is a feature to upload an MP3 file.
+There is a feature to upload an MP3 file. **For best quality, set the browser window to full screen and do not have the console open until after the page has loaded**

 Controls for the user:
 Menu: